-Red Sox-Astros Lineup: Eduardo Nunez At DH, As Hanley Ramirez Sits
+Red Sox-Astros Lineup: Eduardo Nunez At DH; Hanley Ramirez Sits For Game 1

-Hanley Ramirez will start the 2017 playoffs on the bench for the Boston Red Sox.
+Hanley Ramirez will start the 2017 playoffs on the bench.

-The Boston designated hitter isn’t in the starting lineup for Thursday afternoon’s Game 1 of the American League Division Series against the Houston Astros.
+The Boston Red Sox designated hitter isn’t in the starting lineup Thursday afternoon for Game 1 of the American League Division Series against the Houston Astros.

-Eduardo Nunez is healthy enough to return from a knee injury, and he’ll get the nod at DH for Boston.
-The move to go with Nunez shouldn’t be a huge surprise, though.
-He has the best numbers of anyone in the Red Sox lineup against Houston’s Game 1 starter Justin Verlander.
+Eduardo Nunez is healthy enough to return from a knee injury, and he’ll get the nod at DH for Boston, batting second.
+The move to go with Nunez shouldn’t be a huge surprise, though: He has the best numbers of anyone in the Red Sox’s lineup against Houston’s Game 1 starter, Justin Verlander.
 In 18 career at-bats vs. Verlander, Nunez has six hits, including a home run, and six RBIs.

+Sandy Leon, who has caught all but one of Red Sox starter Chris Sale’s appearances this season, will start behind the dish instead of Christian Vazquez and bat eighth.

-Here are the Game 1 lineups for the Red Sox and Astros.
+Here are the lineups for the Red Sox and Astros’ Game 1 contest, which kicks off at 4:08 p.m.
+ET from Minute Maid Park.

 Xander Bogaerts, SS